adap/flower/baselines/FedMLB/README.md

 ## About this baseline

 ****What’s implemented:**** The code in this directory reproduces the results for FedMLB, FedAvg, and FedAvg+KD.
-The reproduced results use the CIFAR-100.
-Four settings are available for CIFAR-100, (1) Moderate-scale with Dir(0.3), 100 clients, 5% participation, (2) large-scale experiments have 500 clients with 2% participation rate, (3) Moderate-scale with Dir(0.3), 100 clients, 5% participation,
+The reproduced results use the CIFAR-100 dataset.
+Four settings are available for CIFAR-100,
+1. Moderate-scale with Dir(0.3), 100 clients, 5% participation, balanced dataset (500 examples per client).
+2. Large-scale experiments with Dir(0.3), 500 clients, 2% participation rate, balanced dataset (100 examples per client).
+3. Moderate-scale with Dir(0.6), 100 clients, 5% participation rate, balanced dataset (500 examples per client).
-(4) large-scale experiments have 500 clients with 2% participation rate.
+4. Large-scale experiments with Dir(0.6), 500 clients, 2% participation rate, balanced dataset (100 examples per client).

 ****Datasets:**** CIFAR-100.